-- SC Violent Death Reporting System - support self-harm and violent death efforts of state and national partners by collecting and analyzing violent death information to determine circumstances that contribute to suicide, homicide, and accidental firearm deaths within the state.
+- SC Violent Death Reporting System - supports self-harm and violent death prevention efforts of state and national partners by collecting and analyzing violent death information to determine circumstances that contribute to suicide, homicide, and accidental firearm deaths within the state.

 - SC State Child Fatality - works with and provides support to the SC State Child Fatality Advisory Committee to produce the Annual SC Child Fatalities report while creating and maintaining partnerships with local and national partners.